Ponnam Prabhakar: Political career

 After the formation of Telangana state in 2014, Ponnam Prabhakar contested the Karimnagar Lok Sabha seat and lost to BRS candidate B. Vinod Kumar.
 In 2018, he contested the Karimnagar Assembly seat and was defeated by TRS Candidate Gangula Kamalakar.
 In the 2019 he contested from Karimnagar Lok Sabha and lost to BJP candidate Bandi Sanjay Kumar.

 Ponnam Prabhakar served as Telangana Pradesh Congress Committee (TPCC) working President from 2018 to 2023.

 In 2023 Assembly Elections he contested from Husnabad constituency and won with a majority of 19,344 votes against BRS candidate Vodithela Sathish Kumar.
 Ponnam Prabhakar took oath as minister at L B Stadium in Hyderabad on 7 December 2024 and later he was assigned Transport and BC Welfare ministry on 9 December 2024 and taken charge in his office on 18 December 2024.

 Ponnam Prabhakar was appointed as Hyderabad in-charge Minister on 24 December 2023.

+He was appointed as State Legislative Assembly Select Committee Chairman on 6 July 2026.